-(a) Take over the key of the safe or cash box from any collector, cashier or other person in charge of cash and count the cash in the presence of the responsible provincial employee who must remain in the room until the key is returned to them.
-Enter the total of cash counted on a pre-prepared cash inspection form;

-(b) Ascertain from the Accountable Stationery Register whether any receipt or licence books or other documents exchangeable for cash have been issued since the last check and see that they are produced;

-- (c) Enter all receipts issued since the last pay-in on the the pre-prepared cash inspection form and total them; and - (d) Compare all totals of cash counted and receipts issued. - 67.
-The Provincial Treasurer shall be available for all meetings of the Assembly and the Executive and no action of financial consequence may be taken until the Provincial Treasurer or Provincial Secretary has advised the Assembly or Executive on the financial consequences of that matter.
+- 66. The Provincial Treasurer should ensure that a surprise survey of cash is frequently carried out as follows: - (a) Take over the key of the safe or cash box from any collector, cashier or other person in charge of cash and count the cash in the presence of the responsible provincial employee who must remain in the room until the key is return to them.
+Enter the total of cash counted on a pre-prepared cash inspection form; - (b) Ascertain from the Accountable Stationery Register whether any receipt or licence books or other documents exchangeable for cash have been issued since the last check and see that they are produced; - (c) Enter all receipts issued since the last pay-in on the pre-prepared cash inspection form and total them; and - (d) Compare all totals of cash counted and receipts issued.

-Provincial

-Treasurer to be
+Provincial Treasurer to be Available to Attend Executive and Assembly

-Available to

-Attend

-Executive and

-Assembly